 Per serving (based on 4 servings):

-These blackened salmon salads provide approximately 72% of your daily omega-3 fatty acid requirements and 48% of your daily vitamin A needs, making them not just delicious but nutritionally valuable as well.
+These blackened salmon salads provide approximately 66% of your daily protein requirements and 16% of your daily fiber needs, making them not just delicious but nutritionally valuable as well.

 🔄 Healthier Alternatives for the Recipe

-Dairy-free adaptation: Replace the feta cheese with a dairy-free alternative, such as crumbled tofu or almond-based cheese.
+• Dairy-free adaptation: Omit the feta cheese or replace it with a dairy-free alternative like crumbled tofu or chopped avocado.

-Added protein: Top the salad with grilled chicken or chickpeas for an extra protein boost.
+• Added protein: Serve the salad with a hard-boiled egg or grilled chicken breast for an extra protein boost.

 🍽️ Serving Suggestions

-• Serve warm with crusty whole-grain bread or crackers for a more substantial meal.
+• Pair the salad with a slice of crusty whole-grain bread or a side of roasted sweet potato wedges for a more substantial meal.

 ❌ Common Mistakes to Avoid